RiceD2KLab/HERC_Sp25/1_Data_Wrangling/README.md

 ## **1.3_Wrangling_App**
-This folder contains the code for a **Python GUI application** that integrates web scraping and data cleaning into a user-friendly interface.
+This folder contains the code and a link for a **Python GUI application** that integrates web scraping and data cleaning into a user-friendly interface.

 - **Components:**
   - **scraping.py:**